ropensci/rfishbase/README.md

     10 Salmo trutta              Aral Sea Trout       English       238
     # ... with 108 more rows

 Note that there is no need to validate names coming from `common_to_sci` or `species_list`, as these will always return valid names.

 ### Getting data

 With a species list in place, we are ready to query fishbase for data.
 Note that if you have a very long list of species, it is always a good idea to try out your intended functions with a subset of that list first to make sure everything is working.

 The `species()` function returns a table containing much (but not all) of the information found on the summary or homepage for a species on [fishbase.org](http://fishbase.org). `rfishbase` functions always return [tidy](http://www.jstatsoft.org/v59/i10/paper) data tables: rows are observations (e.g. a species, individual samples from a species) and columns are variables (fields).

 ``` r
 species(trout$Species)
 ```

     # A tibble: 118 x 98
        SpecCode Species SpeciesRefNo Author FBname PicPreferredName
           <int> <chr>          <int> <chr>  <chr>  <chr>
-     1     6210 Salmo obtu…        59043 (Heckel, 1… Adriati… Saobt_u0.jpg
+     1     6210 Salmo …        59043 (Heck… Adria… Saobt_u0.jpg
-     2     8705 Schizothor…         4832 (Gray, 183… Snowtro… Scric_u1.jpg
+     2     8705 Schizo…         4832 (Gray… Snowt… Scric_u1.jpg
-     3    24454 Schizopyge…         4832 (Heckel, 1… Alghad … <NA>
+     3    24454 Schizo…         4832 (Heck… Algha… <NA>
-     4      246 Salvelinus…        86798 (Mitchill,… Brook t… Safon_u4.jpg
+     4      246 Salvel…        86798 (Mitc… Brook… Safon_u4.jpg
-     5      238 Salmo trut…         4779 Linnaeus, … Sea tro… Satru_u2.jpg
+     5      238 Salmo …         4779 Linna… Sea t… Satru_u2.jpg
-     6    67602 Salmo kott…        99540 Turan, Do?… Antalya… Sakot_m0.jpg
+     6    67602 Salmo …        99540 Turan… Antal… Sakot_m0.jpg
-     7     2687 Oncorhynch…         5723 (Miller, 1… Apache … Onapa_u0.jpg
+     7     2687 Oncorh…         5723 (Mill… Apach… Onapa_u0.jpg
-     8     2687 Oncorhynch…         5723 (Miller, 1… Apache … Onapa_u0.jpg
+     8     2687 Oncorh…         5723 (Mill… Apach… Onapa_u0.jpg
-     9     6082 Plectropom…         5222 (R<fc>ppel… Squaret… Plare_u4.jpg
+     9     6082 Plectr…         5222 (R<fc… Squar… Plare_u4.jpg
-    10      238 Salmo trut…         4779 Linnaeus, … Sea tro… Satru_u2.jpg
+    10      238 Salmo …         4779 Linna… Sea t… Satru_u2.jpg
     # ... with 108 more rows, and 92 more variables: PicPreferredNameM <chr>,
     #   PicPreferredNameF <chr>, PicPreferredNameJ <chr>, FamCode <int>,
     #   Subfamily <chr>, GenCode <int>, SubGenCode <int>, BodyShapeI <chr>,